ansys/pyaedt/doc/source/User_guide/mesh.rst

 Icepak has a different approach to the mesh operations.
-Those are managed through mesh regions and they can be edited directly from the pyaedt object.
+Those are managed through mesh regions and can be edited directly from the pyaedt object.

 .. code:: python